vapvarun/wb-ads-rotator-with-split-test/readme.txt

 = How do I display an ad using shortcode? =

-Use the shortcode [wbam_ad id="123"] where 123 is your ad ID.
+Use the shortcode `[wbam_ad id="123"]` where 123 is your ad ID.
+For multiple ads: `[wbam_ads ids="1,2,3"]`

+= Does this plugin support Google AdSense? =

+Yes!
+WB Ad Manager has native AdSense support.
+Set your Publisher ID in Settings, then create AdSense ad types.
+The AdSense script is automatically managed and only loads once per page.

 = Does this plugin support BuddyPress? =

 Yes!
-If BuddyPress is active, you can display ads in the activity stream.
+If BuddyPress is active, you can display ads in activity streams, member directories, group directories, and use BuddyPress-specific widgets.

+= Does this plugin support bbPress? =

+Yes!
+If bbPress is active, you can display ads in forums, topics, and between replies.

 = Can I schedule ads? =

-Yes, you can set start and end dates for each ad in the Schedule metabox.
+Yes, you can set start/end dates, specific days of the week, and time-of-day ranges for each ad.

+= What geo-targeting providers are supported? =

+The plugin supports ip-api.com (free), ipinfo.io (free tier), and ipapi.co for IP geolocation.

 == Screenshots ==

-1. Ad listing screen
+1. Ad listing screen with status and placement info
-2. Add new ad screen
+2. Add new ad screen with ad type selection
-3. Ad type selection
+3. Google AdSense ad configuration
-4. Placement options
+4. Placement options with multiple choices
+5. Targeting rules metabox
+6. Settings page with AdSense configuration
+7. Setup wizard for first-time users

 == Changelog ==

 = 1.0.0 =
 * Initial release
-* Multiple ad types support
+* 4 ad types: Image, Rich Content, Code, Google AdSense
-* Multiple placement options
+* 10+ placement options including sticky, popup, and comment ads
+* Google AdSense integration with auto script management
-* BuddyPress activity stream integration
+* BuddyPress integration (activity stream, directories, widgets)
+* bbPress integration (forums, topics, replies)
+* Geo-targeting with 3 IP providers
-* Device targeting
+* Device, schedule, and user targeting
-* Ad scheduling
+* Frequency control and ad priority
+* Setup wizard with sample ads
+* Full internationalization support

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of WB Ad Manager.
+Initial release of WB Ad Manager with comprehensive ad management features.